 Early morning is the best time to discover the wildlife living on and around Towers Hill.
 You will see several species of macropods such as the Eastern Grey Kangaroo, the Whiptail and the Allied Rock Wallabies.
 Watch as the Wedge-tailed Eagles hunt their prey.

-Towers Hill comes to life in the evening with a film screened in the Amphitheatre, called Ghosts after Dark, which reveals the history of Charters Towers, where ghosts of their past have a starring role.
+Towers Hill comes to life in the evening with the Ghosts after Dark film screened in the Amphitheatre.
 Admission fees apply.
 Tickets can be purchased at the Visitor Information Centre.

 |Entry||Cost AUD||Valid From||Inclusions|

 |Indicative Prices||$10 - $10||Cost is for the ghosts after Dark Film that runs every evening from 7pm.|

 Note: Information on listed products and services are provided by the operator and were correct at the time of publishing.
 Rates are indicative based on the minimum and maximum available prices of products and services.
 Please visit the operator’s website for further information.
 All prices quoted are in Australian dollars (AUD).